The trade winds, they are a-blowing.

 “We’ve got a lot of work to do.
 We got three picks in the top 40, and I’m looking forward to that part of it.
 I think there are some very good players in the top of this draft.”

-Anaheim holds the ninth pick as well as the better of the Sharks or Blues’ late first-round pick, which Murray acquired from Botterill as part of his package for trading defenceman Brandon Montour to the Sabres in February.
+Anaheim holds the ninth pick as well as the Sharks’ 29th-overall pick, which Murray acquired from Botterill as part of his package for trading defenceman Brandon Montour to the Sabres in February.

-Even with veteran Ryan Kesler (hip surgery) likely heading toward long-term injured reserve, Murray will be too tight on salary cap space to make much of a free agency splash.
+Even with veteran Ryan Kesler (hip surgery) heading toward long-term injured reserve, Murray is so tight on salary cap space that he’ll be forced to buy out Corey Perry if he can’t find a trade destination for the veteran winger.

-Flipping his extra first-round pick is an option should he choose to help his roster contend for the playoffs in 2019-20.
+Flipping his extra first-round pick remains an option should he choose to help his roster contend for the playoffs in 2019-20.